Credit and Articulation Procedure

 b) Unsuccessful credit applicants will be notified in writing of the reason why credit was not granted.

 v.
-Credit applications and records of credit awarded will be stored in the Credit Application Tracking System and may be used as precedents in accordance with the provisions of Clause 6.0 of the Program Management Policy and Procedure Manual - Coursework 000967 and any Guidelines approved by the Faculty Board.
+Credit applications and records of credit awarded will be stored in the Credit Application Tracking System and may be used as precedents in accordance with the provisions of Clause 6.0 of the Program Management Procedure Manual - Coursework 000967 and any Guidelines approved by the Faculty Board.

 vi.
 In the case of onshore international applicants/students:

 applications must be sent to International Admissions who, in accordance with Standard 12 of the National Code will send a credit offer letter to the applicant/student.
 The applicant/student must sign the acceptance of credit form and return the form to the University before a new or revised eCoE is issued.